analogdevicesinc/MaximAI_Documentation/MAX78000FTHR/README.md

 ## Schematic
 The schematic and BOM can be found in the MAX78000FTHR Datasheet.
 See https://www.maximintegrated.com/en/products/microcontrollers/MAX78000FTHR.html

-## Two Ways to Get Started

-There are two paths to getting started with the MAX78000FTHR.
-The first approach is firmware-focused and will be familar to the traditional embedded developer using Windows and Eclipse to code, flash, and debug.
-The second approach is ML-focused and provides tools for training and sythesiszing machine learning models.
-This approach requires a Linux host and non-trivial training practically requires CUDA support.

-## Firmware-Focused Approach
+## Developing with Eclipse

-This is the quickest way to evaluate pre-trained and sythesized ML demonstrations.   but you won't be able to train/sythesize your own models.
+This is the quickest way to evaluate pre-trained and sythesized ML demonstrations.
 You'll need to download and install the Maxim SDK onto a Windows 10 host.
 The Maxim SDK is available here:

 https://www.maximintegrated.com/content/maximintegrated/en/design/software-description.html/swpart=SFW0010820A